-- Information will be gathered by class teacher which may be in consultation with Mrs Mc Alinden, Mr Barkey and/or Mrs Toye, Mrs Dunne, Mrs Lowe and always in co-operation with any member of staff concerned.
+- Information will be gathered by class teacher which may be in consultation with Mrs Mc Alinden, Mrs Toye and/or Mrs Dunne, Mrs Lowe, and or Mrs Shields and always in cooperation with any member staff concerned.
 Facts and perceptions will be clarified. - Key personnel may be spoken to eg. previous teacher(s), classroom assistant/lunch time supervisors, to check for previous incidents and identify behavioural patterns. - Information gathered will be used to complete part 1 of the 'Bullying Concern Assessment Form' (BCAF) - o Information gathered will be checked against the legal definition's criteria and on this basis determine whether bullying behaviour has taken place. - o If appropriate at this stage, parents of pupils involved will be informed by the Principal in accordance with Child Protection Procedures.